atlassian/react-beautiful-dnd/docs/patterns/virtual-lists.md

 ```

 ### Stand in for the placeholder

+> 👋 This is only required when you have multiple connected lists.
+This is not required when using a single list

 Usually we require consumers to put a `placeholder` (`<Droppable /> | DroppableProvided | placeholder`) into the list so that we can insert space into a list as needing during a drag.